 Step 3: Create CSE Service Account

-To facilitate the CSE Server interaction with VCD, create a user with CSE Service Role.
-The role has all the rights that CSE needs to function.
+To facilitate communication between the CSE Server and VCD, create a user with the CSE Service Role.
+The role has all the rights that CSE requires.

 To create this role, run the following command: